Steven-Kemp/sequence_files/figure_data/readme.md

-Raw data relating to figures x-x
+Raw data relating to variants (Figures 4a-b and Figure 5a)